What should I wear?

 Canoeing and drunkedness are a big no no. For safety and insurance reasons we will not allow anyone who is 'under the influence' to get in a canoe.
 Basically we follow the same rules as for drink-driving.
-A beer or wine at lunch time is no problem.
-On the Evening Paddle it is fine to have a beer or glass of wine and on overnight trips it's fine to have a drink around the camp fire.
+A beer or glass of wine at lunch time is no problem.
+On the Evening Paddle it is fine to have a beer or glass of wine around the story-telling fire, and on overnight trips (including stag/hen groups) a drink or three is no issue in the evening around the camp fire.

 Can I bring my pooch?